The Newborn Screening Family Education Program: Learn. Connect. Advocate.

 What is Newborn Screening?

-Newborn screening is a state public health service service that reaches the nearly 4 million babies born in the United States each year.
+Newborn screening is a state public health service that reaches the nearly 4 million babies born in the United States each year.
 It ensures that all babies are screened for certain serious conditions at birth, and for those babies with the conditions, it allows doctors to start care before more harmful effects happen.

 Typically performed within 24-48 hours after a baby is born, and in most cases, while still in the hospital, newborn screening is made up of three parts including a blood test, hearing screen and heart screen.